 Put on your future vision glasses: What direction is our generation moving in, what will our world look like in 50 years?

 A renaissance of manual things and personal exchange.
-My friend Malaika and I we’ve been working together for a while, so we have to send stuff to each other’s studio.
+My friend Malaika and I have been working together for a while, so we have to send stuff to each other’s studio.
 We both live and work in Friedrichshain.
 We started putting little notes or thank you notes on things we send back and forth in the neighborhood.
-Random little “likes” in the real world.
+Random little “like” in the real world.
 So I could see us shrinking our circles again, traveling less for the sake of climate change, and sharing more in person.
 Or the opposite, we all book travel flat rates and are simultaneously in virtual reality as we walk down the street.

 What would you do if you could change the World?

 Create equality between all countries; those that suffer from European colonialism and those countries that still enrich themselves at the expense of the climate and poorer countries.
 Create equality between the sexes everywhere.
 How would I start?
 Probably by putting many men who currently hold positions of power in prison.